 The following Jewish values will guide our discussions, deliberations and decisions as we move forward with re-opening Temple Emanuel facilities in the days, weeks and months to come

-- Pikuach Nefesh – saving a life.
+- Pikuach Nefesh – Preserving Life.
 This most important of all Jewish values once again tops our list.
 Our sacred texts teach that we can forgo almost any commandment or prohibition in order to preserve life.
 In the context of the COVID-19 pandemic, our top priority must be the health and safety of all.
 Every decision around reopening our facilities will be made with this in mind.

 - Kedusha – Uniqueness.
 Often, we translate Kedusha as “holiness.”
 But a deeper understanding of kedusha teaches that we experience holiness on the deepest level when we look at every individual, relationship and moment as unique.
 When two individuals fall in love, for example, their experience is unlike that of any other.
 But this concept extends into every aspect of our lives.
 Each of us is holy – not only because we are created in God’s image - but also because our own experience is different, sacred and set apart.
 This also has practical applications that must be applied when we examine the unique aspects and needs of different parts of our congregation.
 For example, the essential childcare needs of households in our Rabbi Steven Foster Early Learning Center have a different urgency than those who participate in worship or Torah study.
 Some program areas (like worship and study) can be effectively and powerfully experienced online.
 Others (like childcare) cannot.
 Consequently, decisions that are made in one area of our congregation may not apply to others.
 We will work to find the holiness and uniqueness in every situation and respond as best we can under the circumstances.